celestiaorg/docs/developers/arbitrum-deploy.md

 This guide covers deploying a rollup using the [Celestia Orbit chain deployment portal](https://arbitrum-orbit-deployment-ui.vercel.app/).

-After completing this tutorial, you'll have a local devnet rollup that can host EVM-compatible smart contracts.
-Your chain will process transactions locally while settling to the public Arbitrum Sepolia testnet and posting data to Celestia's Mocha testnet.
+After completing this tutorial, you will have a local development network rollup capable of hosting EVM-compatible smart contracts.
+This rollup will process transactions locally, settle on the public Arbitrum Sepolia testnet, and post data to Celestia's Mocha testnet.

 If you're looking to learn more about the integration of Celestia and Orbit, read the [Arbitrum Orbit integration overview](./arbitrum-integration.md).
 If you're